jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 I think I sent Shadow of a Man on my fourth attempt of the day, took a short break, and then sent the sit-start my next go.
 My sit-start go was better climbed than the earlier one, with the crux move of Shadow of a Man going down even easier, despite being more fatigued from the elongated intro.
 Unfortunately, the sit start wasn't worth many more points than Shadow of a Man, so tacking on a v6 to my score card wasn't that beneficial over adding another v5.
-Still felt nice to have it thought 🙂.
+Still felt nice to have it though 🙂.

 After finishing there, we moved on to the Brown Cow boulder where my goals were Sukha Sit (v5) and Helios (v4).